Mungo Outback Journey

 Magnificent Lake Mungo – Wildlife & Culture on a 50,000 year old journey

 This is undoubtedly the highlight day of this trip.
+The Mungo Outback Journey will help give you a deeper understanding of Aboriginal People and their Culture.
 We rise before sunrise for a light snack before heading off to explore the ancient “shoreline” of dry Lake Mungo.
 At this time of day wildlife abounds; cockatoos, parrots, kangaroos and emus are often seen in large numbers.
-We return to the Lodge for a relaxing brunch before meeting our Aboriginal Guide who will interpret the culture of this region.
 We drive across the dry bed of Lake Mungo to lunettes (wind-curved sand dunes) to begin a “story line” through 50,000 years of Aboriginal History beginning at the lake bed and rising high into the eroded dunes.
 You will learn about the people who lived at this place, see evidence of their camp sites, view the remains of their cooking fires and, depending on the movement of the sand and soil, you may even help with the discovery of new sites!
 Your Guide will also point out evidence of extinct fauna.
 It will become obvious that this now dry arid area was once a thriving wetland where large numbers of waterbirds and animals co existed beside a vibrant population of Aboriginal People for tens of thousands of years.
 Where people lived they also died and not far from where you will be walking is the oldest recorded human cremation in the world.
 Burial sites continue to be exposed throughout the Willandra Lakes World Heritage Area and are monitored carefully by Traditional Owners to minimise disturbance and engender respect for their ancestors.
-We cannot take you to these sacred areas (they are not accessible) but it is wonderful to know that the person who is guiding you is a descendent of these enduring people.
-The Mungo Outback Journey will help give you a deeper understanding of Aboriginal People and their Culture.
+Due to the sacred nature of these burial sites they are not accessible to the general public.
 Next we begin our circumnavigation of Lake Mungo.
 Travelling by vehicle and on foot you will pass through 4 ecosystems ranging from dry lakebeds to rich sandy bush country.
 As we travel we’ll stop often to search for birds and other animals and learn about the vegetation in this constantly changing landscape.
 During the drive there is the opportunity to climb high into the huge Mungo dunefield for stunning views across the desert.
 Depending on weather and time of year, dinner this afternoon will be out in the desert before returning to the Lodge as the sun sets.
 As the daylight fades we often see large numbers of both Western-grey and Red Kangaroos grazing beside the road.
 Emus abound.
 O/n Mungo Lodge or similar (B,L,D included).

 Return to civilisation and transfer onwards…